40-percent/40percent-wiki/why.md

 <img src="image/hillside_keymap.png" width=700>

 The [KeymapDB](https://keymapdb.com/) has examples for different sizes, shapes, preferences and needs.

-## Keyboard tradeoffs
+## Keyboard trade-offs

-Small keyboards are a collection of choices and tradeoffs:
+Small keyboards are a collection of choices and trade-offs:

 - Smaller is more compact with less finger and hand travel, but extremely small has more complex or longer layer activation methods.
-- When creating a unique personalized board, fewer keys means being smaller and needing fewer parts.
+- When creating a unique personalized board, fewer keys means smaller and needing fewer parts.
 - Physical key arrangement could be row stagger, othro-linear or ergo/column stagger, and the case could be unibody or split.
 - Various case, switch and keycap materials, colors and designs are possible.